ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

   but they are two distinct features (in fact, you can actually combine them).

 **NOTE:** Currently, if multiple sentinels are defined, only the last one is used.
-This behavior may change in future updates.
+This behaviour may change in future updates.